sajidifti/siliconbyte/README.md

 ### 2. Start Web Server and Visit SiliconByte

-If you are using Xampp, place the siliconbyte folder inside htdocs.
-Then visit localhost/siliconbyte.
+If you are using Xampp, place the project folder inside htdocs.
+Then visit localhost/[project_folder_name].

 ## License